ncbi/ribovore/00README.txt

 file.
 The beginning of the file explains the information in each column:

 # Explanation of columns:
 # Column  1: 'idx':     index of sequence in input file
 # Column  2: 'seqname': name of sequence
 # Column  3: 'seqlen':  length of sequence
-# Column 4: 'taxid':   taxid of sequence (species level), '-' if all taxid related steps were skipped
+# Column  4: 'staxid':  taxid of sequence (species level), '-' if all taxid related steps were skipped
-# Column 5: 'gtaxid':  taxid of sequence (order level), '-' if all taxid related steps were skipped
+# Column  6: 'otaxid':  taxid of sequence (order level), '-' if all taxid related steps were skipped
+# Column  7: 'ctaxid':  taxid of sequence (class level), '-' if all taxid related steps were skipped
+# Column  8: 'ptaxid':  taxid of sequence (phylum level), '-' if all taxid related steps were skipped
-# Column 6: 'p/f':     PASS if sequence passed all filters and ingroup analysis else FAIL
+# Column  9: 'p/f':     PASS if sequence passed all filters and ingroup analysis else FAIL
-# Column 7: 'clust':   'C' if sequence selected as centroid of a cluster, 'NC' if not
+# Column 10: 'clust':   'C' if sequence selected as centroid of a cluster, 'NC' if not
-# Column 8: 'special': '-' for all sequences because --special not used
+# Column 11: 'special': '-' for all sequences because --special not used
-# Column 9: 'failstr': '-' for PASSing sequences, else list of reasons for FAILure, see below
+# Column 12: 'failstr': '-' for PASSing sequences, else list of reasons for FAILure, see below
 #
 # Possible substrings in 'failstr' column 9, each substring separated by ';;':
 # 'ambig[<d>]':            contains <d> ambiguous nucleotides, which exceeds maximum allowed